7 days Birding Uganda Tour

 Day 7: Birding in Queen Elizabeth National Park, Boat trip on Kazinga Channel.

 After breakfast we set out for a bird watching safari and game drive in Queen Elizabeth national park.
-Later in the afternoon you have an exciting boat cruise on the Kazinga channel.
+Later in the afternoon you have an exciting boat cruise on the Kazinga channel which is rich with birdlife.
 This is a narrow neck of water that connects Lakes George and Edward, with excellent photographic opportunities for waterside birds and abundant Hippopotamus.
-The birds you are likely to encounter include: African Skimmer, Striated Heron, African Spoonbill, Water Thick-knee, Three-banded Plover, Marsh, Green, Wood and Common Sandpiper, Gray-headed Gull, Plain Martin Lesser Swamp-Warbler and Yellow-billed Oxpecker.
+The Uganda birds you are likely to encounter include: African Skimmer, Striated Heron, African Spoonbill, Water Thick-knee, Three-banded Plover, Marsh, Green, Wood and Common Sandpiper, Gray-headed Gull, Plain Martin Lesser Swamp-Warbler and Yellow-billed Oxpecker.

 Day 8: Uganda Birding safari to Imaramagambo Forest, transfer to Kibale Forest.